 Use all of your vacation days.
-I can’t tell you how many articles I’ve read about people not using their vacation days.
+I can’t tell you how many news articles I’ve read about people, particularly Americans, not using their vacation days.
 Are you guys crazy?
 Vacation days are free money–use them!
 Use every single day, no matter what.
 Drew and I usually plan out most of our travel at the beginning of the year.
 We typically take 2-3 long trips and then smaller trips in between.
 We usually set aside a handful of days just in case something pops up later in the year, but we always put them to use before the year ends.

 Weekends and long weekends.
 People underestimate how much you can see and do in a new place over a weekend.
 While weekend trips don’t work for every destination, some of our favorite trips have been weekend trips–some of our highlights include Albuquerque, Washington D.C., and Houston.
 If two days isn’t enough, it’s easy to tack on a vacation day and make your weekend a little longer.

 Travel around holidays.
 We have a rule in our household that we travel for every possible work holiday (e.g. MLK, Memorial Day, Labor Day.)
 This allows us to see and do more while using less vacation time.
 By using holidays, we were able to see Niagara Falls and Toronto over Memorial Day one year.
 Another example would be when we traveled to Ireland with my family and only needed to use 3 vacation days since we planned the trip over Thanksgiving week.
-By using holidays to supplement your travel time, you are able to stretch your vacation time.
+By using holidays to supplement your travel time, you are able to stretch your vacation.

 Frequent short trips.
 As I previously mentioned, we typically take 2-3 week-long or multi-week trips per year and then a few weekend or long weekend trips every month.
 I love having trips to daydream about during the work week, and I would rather have many trips throughout the year to look forward to.
 I find that traveling frequently and for shorter periods helps me keep my work/life balance.